AInstitute/qinlab.bjfu.edu/content/authors/shubao-ma-马书宝）/_index.md

   - Grad Students
   - Undergraduate
 ---
-Shu bao Ma is an undergraduate at School of Biological Sciences, Beijing Forestry University.
-He is interested in computational Biology and Bioinformatics,Machine Learning and Artificial Intelligence.
+Shu bao Ma was an undergraduate at School of Biological Sciences, Beijing Forestry University.
+He is interested in computational Biology and Bioinformatics, Machine Learning and Artificial Intelligence.